cocos/cocos-docs/en/editor/components/dragonbones.md

 > **Notes**:
 > 1. The **Anchor** and **Size** properties on the Node component in the **Inspector** panel are disabled when using the ArmatureDisplay component.
-> 2. The ArmatureDisplay component is a UI rendering component, and the `Canvas` node is the rendering root for UI rendering, so the node with this component must be a child of the `Canvas` node (or a node with a `RenderRoot2D` component) to be displayed properly in the scene.
+> 2. The ArmatureDisplay component is a UI renderable component, and the `Canvas` node is the rendering root for UI rendering, so the node with this component must be a child of the `Canvas` node (or a node with a `RenderRoot2D` component) to be displayed properly in the scene.

 ## DragonBones ReplaceTexture